 - Obtained summary judgment for an electric utility in an Oklahoma County, Oklahoma, state court case alleging negligence and claiming personal injury.

 Honors and Awards

-- Selected by peers for inclusion in The Best Lawyers in America (employment law – management)
+- Selected by peers for inclusion in The Best Lawyers in America (employment law — management; labor and employment litigation)

 - Listed in Oklahoma Super Lawyers

 - Named to Oklahoma Super Lawyers’ list of “Top 25 Women Lawyers”

 - Rated AV Preeminent by Martindale-Hubbell Peer Review Ratings

 - United Way of Central Oklahoma (Board Member)